AJGranowski/FRC-Java-Programming-Tutorial/doc/level-3.md

 Usually in java, the start of everything is in a main method, but not in this case.
 If you take a peek into the `Robot.java` file, you will find that there are already some methods included in it.
 Here's what each method does:

 * `robotInit()` - Called once when the robot is started up.
+* `disabledInit()` - Called once when the robot enters a disabled mode. *NOTE: This is called when the robot has finished starting up.*
 * `disabledPeriodic()` - Called about every 20ms while the robot is disabled.
 * `autonomousInit()` - Called once when the robot enters autonomous mode.
 * `autonomousPeriodic()` - Called about every 20ms while the robot is in autonomous.